kevquirk/kq-jekyll/about.md

 Is it?
 I subscribe to the [brutalist mentality](/a-brutally-simple-site/) and I think this site is beautiful in its simplicity.
 There are few bells &amp; whistles, and the site is extremely content focussed.

 Hosting is provided by [Netlify](https://netlify.com), who offer free static site hosting that should be perfect for most people's needs.
 There are other static site hosts out there - I [compared a number of them](/comparing-static-site-hosts-best-host-for-a-static-site) a while back and Netlify came out among the best.

+The font stack is a local stack by [Modern Font Stacks](https://modernfontstacks.com/) I’m using the Geometric Humanist stack on this site.